 The children loved their starter and I really liked that they had both vegetables and garlic bread as in most other restaurants it’s one or the other.
 It was well presented and just the sort of thing the children love to eat without filling them up too much that they can’t manage their main.

 What is the Ask Italian main menu like?

 Dave had Meatballs to start and it is the first time either of us had come across fried meatballs before.
 They were lovely and a good size portion for a starter.
 I chose the Antipasto Classico Board which was had all my antipasto favourites and a starter I love.
 It had the right balance of meet, mozzarella and bread and I really enjoyed it.

 The children chose to have a ham and cheese pizza for their main and I was impressed that it came ready cut into not just slices but nice size chunks for the children to easily handle and eat.
 It also came well presented and was a great size for a children’s main.

-For our mains Hubby chose the Salami Misti Pizza which has a really lovely topping of Milano and finocchiona salamis, pepperoni and smoked prosciutto, roasted red peppers, caramelised onion and Grana Padano cheese.
-Hubby absolutely loves a pizza and he really liked this one.
+For our mains Dave chose the Salami Misti Pizza which has a really lovely topping of Milano and finocchiona salamis, pepperoni and smoked prosciutto, roasted red peppers, caramelised onion and Grana Padano cheese.
+Dave absolutely loves a pizza and he really liked this one.
 It was pretty big and the flavours worked well together.

 I usually go for a pizza when we eat at Italian restaurants but thought I’d be a bit different and so went for the Rigatoni Al Manzo Piccante.
 The dish was a mixture of Rigatoni pasta, beef meat balls, beef and pork ragu, fresh chillies, roasted red peppers, and caramelised onions, all topped with mozzarella and Grana Padano cheeses.
 Although it was slightly on the spicy side it was a really lovely dish and really nice and warming on a winter’s day.